 In the first part of the month, a Kestrel, a Song Thrush singing, a Bullfinch, c50 Fieldfares on the Recreation Ground and Yellowhammers on Grange Farm were all seen.

-Later, there were more reports of Bullfinches, a Buzzard, Great Spotted Woodpeckers, a Jay and finally 2 Goldcrests in a conifer in Cambridge Road.
+Later in the month, there were more reports of Bullfinches, a Buzzard, Great Spotted Woodpeckers, a Jay and finally 2 Goldcrests in a conifer in Cambridge Road.

 March 2010